dSushant717/dSushant717/README.md

 ### 🙋 About Me

-I'm a software developer who enjoys building across the full stack — from interactive UIs in React to backend logic in Node.js and Python.
-I'm currently diving into game development with **Unity & C#**, expanding my skill set beyond the web.
+I'm a software developer who enjoys building across the full stack — from interactive UIs in React to backend logic in Node.js and Java.

-- 🔭 Working on projects spanning **web development & game development**
+- 🔭 Working on projects spanning **web & software development**
 - 🌱 Currently learning **Next.js & SpringBoot**
 - 💬 Ask me about **JavaScript, Python, or React**
 - 📫 Reach me at **sdahal249@gmail.com**